stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

 1. Add ArgoCD applications for these environments (dev & stage) defined in `gabbar/argocd-apps`.
 These environment belong to specific cluster.

-    Create dev and stage folder at `argocd-apps/` to represent dev and stage cluster.
+    Create dev and stage folders at `argocd-apps/` to represent dev and stage cluster.

       ```bash
       ├── argocd-apps